bhikkhukd/signlight/README.md

 # signlight
-Resources on.systematic cultivation of concentration and wisdom
+Resources on systematic cultivation of concentration and wisdom